neonevm/neon-evm.docs/docs/architecture/value_token.md

 Since a coroutine address is linked to the user's balance, no one except this coroutine address can use this token.

 ### Token circulation
+Depending on the number of operations in a transaction, it can be performed in one or several iterations.
 When a user creates a transaction, they specify the cost of its execution, taking into account gas price.
-An operator receives the transaction for execution taking into account the cost specified by the user, as well as a fee.
-The user's funds are blocked to be paid to the operator following execution.

-User funds are transferred to the collateral pool in the form of `SOL` tokens.
-The amount of tokens needed depends on setting up a multisig account (in the current implementation, this value is hardcoded).

-Depending on the number of operations in a transaction, it can be performed in one or several iterations.
+For each iteration performed separately, funds are transferred to an operator from the specified total transaction cost.
+Neon EVM acts as a guarantor in payment of funds to the operator for each iteration performed by them in accordance with the gas price.

 #### Token circulation for transaction execution in one iteration
 Before executing a transaction, an operator transfers funds to the Neon token collateral pool.
 At the same time, they pay a fee to the validator for checking signatures and pays rent for storing data on the balance of the account.